Our research themes

 Mitigating the effects of climate change

-The presence of humans on Antarctica might be small, but the long reach of our influence is not: it is felt in the receding boundary of Antarctica’s annual sea ice, its shifting winds, augmented seasons.
-Antarctica is a meeting place for the great systems of our planet – our atmosphere, ocean, earth – to interchange and exchange, making it the ideal location for a global understanding of climate.
+The presence of humans in Antarctica might be small, but the long reach of our influence is not: it is felt in the receding boundary of Antarctica’s annual sea ice, its shifting winds and its augmented seasons.
+Antarctica is a meeting place for the great systems of our planet – our atmosphere, ocean, and earth – to interchange and exchange, making it the ideal location for a global understanding of climate.
 Not just the present, but the secrets of the past and future are contained in Antarctica’s ice and sediment, its geology and atmosphere.
 It’s in the very landscape of Antarctica that the truth of Confucius’ proposition resounds, “Study the past if you would define the future”.
 Read more

 Monitoring ice shelves, glaciers, and sea ice